 No, however, the Economy level of our three tier pricing provides a very affordable option for less-participatory campers, and still entitles them to all meals and any activities that they may wish to attend.

 Registration includes all activities and meals.
 Lodging is optional and camping is free.
 Children under 5 attend for free.
 Campers under 18 must be accompanied by a parent or guardian.

 The Ashokan Center is licensed to serve beer and wine in Esopus Lodge (the main building).
 The bar is generally open from late afternoon to early evening.
 Sorry, by law, guests are prohibited from bringing their own alcoholic beverages into this licensed building.

 What are the onsite accommodations?

-LONGHOUSE BUNKS: Rooms hold up to 6 people (25% capacity) and are designated women, men, or mixed gender.
+LONGHOUSE BUNKS: Rooms hold up to 24 people and are designated women, men, or mixed gender.
 Place your belongings on a top or bottom bunk after you check in to claim it.
-Pillows are available, please bring your own blankets, sheets, pillowcases, and towels.
+Pillows are provided, please bring your own blankets, sheets, pillowcases, and towels.
 There are a small number of light blankets for those bunkhouse residents who are unable to bring one of their own.
 If you will need us to provide one, please let us know well in advance.

 CAMPSITES/RV’s: Camping is available with access to bathrooms and outdoor showers.
 Please park by your campsite only if you plan to leave your car in place for the duration of the camp.